caltechlibrary/newt/newtrouter.1.md

 A pipeline is a list of web services containing a type, URL, method and content types

 `service [METHOD ][URL]`
 : (required) The HTTP method is included in the URL The URL to be used to contact the web service, may contain embedded variable references drawn from the request path as well as those passed in through `.application.environment`.
 All the elements extracted from the elements derived from the request path are passed through strings.
-These are then used to construct a simple key-value object of variable names and objects which are then passed through the Mustache template representing the target service URL.
+These are then used to construct a simple key-value object of variable names and objects which are then passed through the Handlebars template representing the target service URL.

 `description`
 : (optional, encouraged) This is a description of what this stage of the pipe does.
 It is used when debug is true in the log output and in program documentation.